forthy42/net2o/wiki/try-it.md

 you can use /help to list the commands, /peers to see the direct neighbors, and /me <action> if you aren't actually talking.

-You can copy small or large files:
+You can copy small or large files, when the corresponding id has the named file permission.
+Set the permission with

+    perm @<id2> +n

+and start the server

     server